CANopenTerm/CANopenTerm/docs/getting-started.md

 For other Debian-based distributions, you may need to build from source (see below).

-The Debian packages are maintained by
+The Debian package is maintained by
 [Christopher Obbard](mailto:obbardc@debian.org).

 The Debian diversity logo was created by